Milford, Connecticut

-Milford is a coastal city in New Haven County, Connecticut, United States, located between New Haven and Bridgeport.
+Milford is a coastal city in New Haven County, Connecticut, United States, between New Haven and Bridgeport.
 The population was 50,558 at the 2020 United States Census.
 The city includes the village of Devon and the borough of Woodmont.
-Milford is part of the New York-Newark Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+Milford is part of the South Central Connecticut Planning Region.

 History

 Early history

-This area was occupied by indigenous peoples for thousands of years.
-At the time of English encounter, it was territory of the Paugusset (an Algonquian-speaking tribe).
+When the English first encountered the territory, the Paugussett (an Algonquian-speaking tribe) predominated.
 English colonists affiliated with the contemporary New Haven Colony purchased land which today comprises Milford, Orange, and West Haven on February 1, 1639, from Ansantawae, chief of the local Paugusset.
 They knew the area as Wepawaug, named for the small river which runs through the town.
-Later the settlers named streets in both Milford and Orange as Wepawaug.

-The settlers built a grist mill by the Wepawaug River in 1640, to take advantage of its water power.
+The English built a grist mill by the Wepawaug River in 1640.
+Streets in Milford and Orange were later named "Wepawaug".

-During the Revolutionary War, the Milford section of the Boston Post Road, a vital route connecting Boston, New York and other major coastal cities, was blockaded by Continental forces, and Fort Trumbull was constructed to protect the town.
-The site of the blockade is commemorated by the Liberty Rock monument.
+During the Revolutionary War, the Milford section of the Boston Post Road, a vital route connecting Boston, New York, and other major coastal cities, was blockaded by Continental forces.
+Fort Trumbull was constructed to protect the town.
+The Liberty Rock monument commemorates the site of the blockade.

-By 1822, the town had grown large enough that residents in the northern and eastern sections of Milford chartered the Town of Orange.
-During the next century and a half, the remaining section of Milford was known for shipbuilding, farming and oystering.
-Some industrial facilities were also developed in town.
+By 1822, the town had grown large enough that residents in Milford's northern and eastern sections chartered the Town of Orange.
+During the next century and a half, the remaining section of Milford was known for shipbuilding, farming, and oystering.
+Industrial facilities were also developed.

-Because of its location on Long Island Sound, during the later 19th century, Milford also became known as a beach resort for residents of New Haven and Bridgeport.
+Because of its location on Long Island Sound, Milford became a beach resort for residents of New Haven and Bridgeport in the latter 19th century.

 In 1899, the "Memorial Bridge" (a "stone bridge and tower commemorating the town's history and founders") replaced the last mill over the Wepawaug, which had closed in 1894.
 The bridge was described as "simple in design, its broad copings surmounted with rough hewn blocks of granite, bearing the names of the first settlers.
 There are ten blocks on the south and twenty on the north coping.
 At each end of the former is a stone four feet wide by five and a half high."
 It is located where Broad Street crosses the Wepawaug River.

 In 1903, the southeastern portion of the town was incorporated as the Borough of Woodmont.
 In 1959, the Town of Milford, including the Borough of Woodmont, was incorporated as the City of Milford.